gizatechxyz/airdrop-data/README.md

 After processing the individual campaign data, you can merge the allocations into a single comprehensive file:

+1. Ensure you have the `discord_role.csv` file in the `processed/` directory.

-1. Run the merge script using `uv`:
+2. Run the merge script using `uv`:
    ```bash
    uv run merge_data.py
    ```

-2. This will create a consolidated file in the `processed/` directory:
+3. This will create consolidated files in the `processed/` directory:
-   - `total_allocations.csv`
+   - `total_allocations.csv` - Combined allocations from all campaigns
+   - `eligibility.json` - Mapping of addresses to their eligibility status